orfeotoolbox/let-it-snow/doc/snow_annual_map.md

       we expect to have first the main input products and then the densification products

-The resulting snow mask follows the same pixel encoding than the original snow products.
+The resulting snow mask follows the same pixel encoding convention than the original snow products.

-### Data convertion and Timeserie creation
+### Data conversion and time series creation

-The snow products pixel coding convention being not supported by the timeserie interpolation application, each snow masks is converted into two different masks:
+The snow products pixel coding convention being not supported by the time series interpolation application, each snow mask is converted into two different masks:

 1. a binary snow mask:
 	- 0, No-snow